User Guide

 Multiple configurations per check

 To allow for a better mapping of your coding standards onto your CC4M configurations file, one check can be configured multiple times.
 The Code Checker distinguishes between different configurations based on the rule identifier.
 This is useful for example when there are multiple guidelines on what MATLAB-installed functions to avoid using, each with their own rationale, ID and list of function names.
-The Configuration Editor fully supports multiple configurations per check, see section Clone and remove check configurations.
 Results for a check that is configured more than once do have an individual checks result table in the report.
 Based on the rules identifier you can distinguish between the different results.

 You can exempt specific configurations of a check or all configurations of the same check.
 This is described in section Exemptions.